Tucker Carlson: Reception

 In an interview for a 2021 Time profile of Carlson, a former NewsCorp executive, Alex Azam, described Carlson as having some impunity within Fox News, "because of the signal that touching him would send to the viewers that Fox never wants to lose".
 In 2021, he was included in the Time 100, Time's annual list of the 100 most influential people in the world.

 In April 2022, The New York Times published a three-part 20,000-word investigative series on Carlson called "American Nationalist".
-The investigative series documents Carlson's rise to prominence and his rhetoric on immigration, race relations and the COVID-19 pandemic.
+The investigative series documents Carlson's rise to prominence and his rhetoric on immigration, race relations and the COVID-19 pandemic, describing Tucker Carlson Tonight as "what may be the most racist show in the history of cable news — and also, by some measures, the most successful."
 Carlson responded by saying that he has not read "American Nationalist" and does not plan to.
 He also denied allegations from the Times about obsessing over ratings, saying that "I've never read the ratings a single day in my life.
 I don't even know how.
 Ask anyone at Fox."
 He also claimed to have taken positions unpopular with his audience, saying, "Most of the big positions I've taken in the past five years — against the neocons, the vax and the war [in Ukraine] — have been very unpopular with our audience at first."